-Name Type Min Max Default Description max_grasps int32 1 20 5 Maximum number of provided grasps
+Name Туре Min Max Default Description max_grasps int32 1 20 5 Maximum number of provided grasps prefer_splits bool false true false Only for rc_boxpick.
+Indicates whether rectangles are split into smaller ones when possible

-Table 6.2: The rc_itempick and rc_boxpick components load carrier detection parameters
+Table 6.2: The $rc_itempick$ and $rc_boxpick$ components load carrier detection parameters

-Name Туре Min Max Default Description

-load_carrier_crop_distance float64 0.0 0.05 0.005 Safety margin in

-meters by which the

-load carrier inner

-dimensions are

-reduced to define the

-region of interest for

-detection

-load_carrier_model_tolerance float64 0.003 0.025 0.008 Indicates how much

-the estimated load

-carrier dimensions

-are allowed to differ

-from the load carrier

-model dimensions in

-meters
+Name Type Min Max Default Description load_carrier_crop_distance float64 0.0 0.05 0.005 Safety margin in meters by which the load carrier inner dimensions are reduced to define the region of interest for detection load_carrier_model_tolerance float64 0.003 0.025 0.008 Indicates how much the estimated load carrier dimensions are allowed to differ from the load carrier model dimensions in meters

-Table 6.3: The rc_itempick and rc_boxpick components surface clustering parameters
+Table 6.3: The $rc_itempick$ and $rc_boxpick$ components surface clustering parameters

-Name Type Min Max Default Description cluster_max_dimension float64 0.05 0.8 0.3 Only for rc_itempick.
+Name Туре Min Max Default Description cluster_max_dimension float64 0.05 0.8 0.3 Only for rc_itempick.
 Diameter of the largest sphere enclosing each cluster in meters.
 Clusters larger than this value are filtered out before grasp computation. cluster_max_curvature float64 0.005 0.5 0.11 Maximum curvature allowed within one cluster.
 The smaller this value, the more clusters will be split apart. clustering_patch_size int32 3 10 4 Only for rc_itempick.
-Size in pixels of the square patches the depth map is subdivided into during the first clustering step clustering_max_surface_rmse float64 0.0005 0.01 0.004 Maximum root-mean- square error (RMSE) in meters of points belonging to a surface clustering_discontinuity_factor float64 0.5 5.0 1.0 Factor used to discriminate depth discontinuities within a patch.
+Size in pixels of the square patches the depth map is subdivided into during the first clustering step clustering_max_surface_rmse float64 0.0005 0.01 0.004 Maximum root-mean- square error (RMSE) in meters of points be- longing to a surface clustering_discontinuity_factor float64 0.5 5.0 1.0 Factor used to discriminate depth discontinuities within a patch.
 The smaller this value, the more clusters will be split apart.